Lazuli (song): "Equal Mind"

-Release
+Release and reception

-On April 13, 2012, Dutch radio station 3voor12 published "Lazuli" onto their website.
+On April 13, 2012, "Lazuli" was leaked Dutch radio station 3voor12's website, later being taken down shortly.
+It saw an official streaming release four days later, on April 17.
 It was later released on April 21, 2012, Record Store Day, as a 7-inch single, becoming the second single from the album, including "Equal Mind" as its B-side.
+The physical single was limited to a blue vinyl release of 2,400 copies.
+On May 29, 2012, they performed "Lazuli" on Later... with Jools Holland.
 The official music video for "Lazuli", which was directed by Allen Cordell, who also directed the video for "Walk in the Park", was released on June 6, 2012.
 On June 30, 2017, the duo released the compilation album B-Sides and Rarities, which included three tracks recorded during the Bloom sessions, with one of them being "Equal Mind", the B-side to "Lazuli".

-Critical reception

 "Lazuli" received positive reviews from music critics.
 Given the "Best New Track" accolade upon release, Jayson Greene of Pitchfork said that the song is "a forceful, overwhelming reminder of the world Beach House discovered on 2010's Teen Dream, one that hovers in the air, glowing and benevolent, like a giant Rothko painting".
+Upon its Record Store Day release, Craig Stevens of No Ripcord gave the song a 7 out of 10 rating and called the track "blissful and euphoric."
 Zachary Houle of PopMatters said that after beginning of the track, it "transforms itself into something from the Cure's Disintegration in its open and spacious sound that feels epic in rendering".
 Alex Denney of NME stated that the song's "effortless glide sounds a touch too much like 'Norway' off [Teen Dream], but still puts the screws on your heart with a gloriously twisty coda".